Back to blog

 What is the Bexley Selection Test?

+The Bexley Selection Test is an academic exam taken in Year 6, in September.
+It is used for admissions for Bexley grammar schools.
 If your child is at a Bexley primary school, they take it at their school.
-If not, they go to one of the grammar schools or an assigned site to sit the exam.
+If not, they go to one of the grammar schools or an assigned site.

 All four grammar schools in the borough use the Bexley Selection Test.
 This means that your child only needs to take the test once, even if they’re applying to two or more grammar schools in the borough.